Courses are in numerical order by Catalog (HDDR) Number

 HDDR 6313 Advanced Mediation

 Advanced mediation is a continuation of the basic mediation course focusing on the most prominent dispute resolution process, mediation.
 It assumes an understanding of the mediation process and provides in-depth examination of important issues in mediation practice such as convening, multi-party mediation, mediator bias, mediator ethics, and mediator qualifications.
 Highly interactive, the course moves far beyond introductory lectures and simple role plays.
-Participants must have successfully completed a basic mediation course and typically have some mediation experience.
+Pre-Requisites: Mediation and Dispute Resolution, Negotiation and Dispute Resolution and Psychology of Conflict

 HDDR 6315 Communication and Dispute Resolution